Fashion Over 50 – Simple Steps To Updating Your Style

 So that we can make that hit list of what you need to update your style, you need to get inspired.
 Updating your style is not about doing the same things you’ve been doing for years, or buying the same cut of jean over and over again.
 So jump on Pinterest and get some ideas by searching for celebrities of a similar age to you, or searching terms relating to fashion like ‘tailored fashion’ or ‘casual summer outfits’.
 Make a board of looks you love and would love to wear.
 Give yourself time to make it and curate it over time, this mood board will be a great reference point when you shop.

 You can check out some of my Pinterest Boards below!
+Don’t just focus on the mature style board either, fashion over 50 can be inspired by a range of styles.

 FOCUS ON FIT – NOT SIZE